 - Testing parts but not the whole proposition or solution

-From these priority issues identified, improvement will requires structuring intervention to change the environment.
+From these priority issues identified, improvement will require structuring intervention to change the environment.

 Culture change happens by focusing on interventions to change the environment.
 Companies 10-15 years ago that wanted to get new ideas began to compensate employees for ideas.
 More importantly, today is to promote them with visual, public praise or run intrapreneurial contests.
 It’s this simple; the behaviors shown start to open the environment to take risks and trying things to adapt from learning.
 Start with an assessment of what could be improved, we have done this through interviews as well as through benchmarking other companies to gain an understanding of possible future innovation environmental state.